doc-detective/doc-detective/README.md

 *   Record videos only when encountering errors
 *   Suggest tests by parsing document text
 *   Automatically insert suggested tests based on document text

+## License

+This project uses the MIT license.